 The Importance of Choosing an Injury Attorney with Truck Accident Experience

-Crash injury cases are normally complicated, but become even more so when commercial trucks are involved.
+Crash injury cases are normally complicated, but are even more so when commercial trucks are involved.
 In order to be fully compensated for your losses, your legal team must have the experience needed to win these types of claims—and the attorney you choose for representation can make or break your case.

 Your truck crash attorney should be well-versed in the details of these kinds of cases, including:

 - Trucking regulations.
 Trucking companies must adhere to federal regulations on the condition and proper operation of their vehicles.
 Improper maintenance, cost-cutting measures, and failure to properly screen and train drivers can also constitute negligence.
-Your attorney should be familiar with these laws as well as the penalties for breaking them in order to negotiate a fair settlement.
+Your attorney should be familiar with these laws as well as the penalties for breaking them, in order to negotiate a fair settlement.

 - Commercial insurance companies.
 Payment for truck accident injuries will usually be made by the trucking company’s insurer.
 These commercial insurance carriers are paid based on their ability to save the company money, may use underhanded tactics to deny or underpay claims.
 Your lawyer must know how to negotiate with commercial insurance companies and handle a claim against a powerful defendant.